Assistant Professor, Child & Adolescent Psychiatry

 Rachael Meline, B.A.

 Rachael Meline earned her Honors Bachelor’s degree at the University of Wisconsin – Madison, and is responsible for an array of duties affiliated with this study.
-She screens potential participants over the phone, schedules their visits to HealthEmotions Research Institute, and assists with both of the visits.
+She screens potential participants over the phone, schedules their visits to HealthEmotions Research Institute, and assists with the visits.
 Rachael is also responsible for managing the logistics of the study and serves as the main point of contact for those interested.
-Rachael has over 10 years of experience working with children, ranging from infancy to adolescence, and focused her education on their sociological, psychological, emotional, and physical development.
-She is currently pursuing her Masters in Social Work at UW-Madison with a focus on mental health.
+Rachael has over 10 years of experience working with children, ranging from infancy to adolescence, and focused her education on sociological, psychological, emotional, and physical development.

 Erin graduated from UW-Madison in 2012 with a double major in Psychology and Spanish.
 She currently volunteers with the Youth PTSD study, and works full time as the lab manager of the Infant Learning Lab.
 Erin previously worked as a research assistant in the Child Emotion Research Lab, where she completed her senior thesis on the effect of reward on children’s cognitive control abilities.
 Erin plans to attend graduate school for clinical psychology.